 That's why it's important that you face traumatic memories in tiny steps and only with the help of a professional.
 It's hard to deal with such intense emotional experiences on your own.
 Mindfulness meditation is not a self-help panacea.

-It might sound strange, but relaxation itself can be a trigger for anxiety.
+It might sound strange, but relaxation can occur as trigger during meditation for anxiety.
 People who experience this are able to relax.
 But after a short while, it's exactly this relaxation that causes them anxiety.
 There's even a term for this: relaxation-induced anxiety.

 If you've noticed this before, it's possible that meditation also triggers anxiety for you.
 Instead of calming down your nervous system, it heats up.
 In this case, yoga (= that's basically gymnastics plus meditation) or walking might be a better place to start than traditional sitting meditation.